 The two-county Safe Streets for All Safety Action Plan provided a framework identifying the region's high-priority crash network, proven safety countermeasures, their practical applications at 10 Representative Priority locations, estimated costs for implementation, and a toolbox of strategies and recommendations for both policy and capital improvements to help achieve the goal toward reducing fatal and serious injury crashes.
-A Safe Streets Reporter App and the high-injury network Dashboard.
+A Safety Action Plan Hub website was created to house the plan as well as the crowd-sourcing [Safe Streets Reporter App](#) and the high-injury network [Dashboard](#).